puddonhead

 And if you are worried about risk - I guess nothing in this world can beat FDIC insurance in terms of risk hedge.
 I don't mean to say that the US government can never go bankrupt.
 In fact - the current strategy to spend spend spend out of the recession increases that chance.
 But there is NOTHING, not even stuffing your money in your mattress (hint: inflation) - which is superior in terms of preserving your capital.

-• makeup heidi montag before and
+wallpaper heidi montag before and after

 08-26 08:54 PM